 For the Purrbabies

-Heart conditions in dogs are seen in more than 10%, affecting the heart’s structure, function, or electrical activity.
+Heart conditions are seen in more than 10% of dogs, affecting the heart’s structure, function, or electrical activity.
 Heart disease doesn’t resolve on its own, and it can worsen over time.
 Early detection of heart disease in dogs can help manage these conditions and help your dog live a happy, healthy life.

 Heart conditions in dogs stem from a range of causes, such as age, breed, nutrition, and weight.
 Some conditions arise later in life, while others are present from birth.
 Heart diseases can worsen over time and become fatal, which is why early detection and diagnosis are key in managing them.
 Here’s what dog owners need to know.